JM4ier/islands/README.md

 # Islands
-This is a wip of a procedural island generator.
+WIP of a procedural island generator.

 As it stands now it generates a height map of a single island and outputs it into terrain.png